 - You are the sole proprietor of a dry cleaning business, from which you received more than \$5,000.
-If only one customer, a uniform rental company, provided more than 10% of your dry cleaning business, you must list the name of the uniform rental company, its address, and its principal business activity (uniform rentals). - You are a 20% partner in a partnership that owns a shopping mall and your partnership income exceeded the thresholds listed above.
-You should list each tenant of the mall that provided more than 10% of the partnership's gross income, the tenant's address and principal business activity.
+If only one customer, a uniform rental company, provided more than 10% of your dry cleaning business, you must list the name of the uniform rental company, its address, and its principal business activity (uniform rentals).

+- You are a 20% partner in a partnership that owns a shopping mall and your partnership income exceeded the above thresholds.
+List each tenant of the mall that provided more than 10% of the partnership's gross income and the tenant's address and principal business activity.